Antsuarez/dotNet-solution-structure/README.md

 # Reference

-Most, if not all, folders are based on the following structure, there you would [find a good explanation of the it](https://gist.github.com/davidfowl/ed7564297c61fe9ab814#file-dotnetlayout-md)
+Most, if not all, folders are based on the following structure, there you would [find a good explanation of it](https://gist.github.com/davidfowl/ed7564297c61fe9ab814#file-dotnetlayout-md)

 The script downloads the `.gitignore` file fron the [VisualStudio gitignore repo](https://github.com/github/gitignore/blob/master/VisualStudio.gitignore)